SoarGroup/rosie/agent/problem-space/action/subproblem-execute/README.md

 1. Once the child task has finished (there is a status on the child-task-segment), propose `pop-task-segment` to remove the child task from the stack \
 `pop-task-segment.soar` and `task-utils/pop-task-segment`

+1. If the current goal is satisfied, select the next one via the goal-graph \
+`select-next-goal.soar`

 ## 3. Handle subtasks from instruction